nobodyPerfecZ/recaptchav2-29k/README.md

 ## Discussion of Biases

-As the ReCAPTCHAv2 Dataset is derived from Google's reCAPTCHAv2 system, several inherent biases may be reflected in the data:
+As the ReCAPTCHAv2-29k is derived from Google's ReCAPTCHAv2 system, several inherent biases may be reflected in the data:

 - **Geographic Bias**: The images may be biased towward urban environments commonly found in North America and Europe, potentially underrepresenting non-Western regions.
 - **Object Representation Bias**: Certain object classes (e.g., cars, traffic lights, buses) may be overrepresented, while others may appear less frequently or not at all.
 This can affect the generalizability of models trained on the dataset.
-- **Cultural Context Bias**: The design of reCAPTCHA tasks may implicitly assume familiarity with specific traffic symbols, infrastructure, or object appearances that vary globally.
+- **Cultural Context Bias**: The design of ReCAPTCHA tasks may implicitly assume familiarity with specific traffic symbols, infrastructure, or object appearances that vary globally.
 - **Visual Quality and Noise Bias**: To increase task difficulty, Google's system often introduces visual noise, distortions, or transformations (e.g. blurring, compression artifcats, color space shifts).
 These manipulations are preserved in the dataset and can impact both human and model performance.

 ## Contributing